selimslab/selimslab.github.io/_NOTES/psy/cognitive-biases.md

 We feel envy but wouldn't want to completely swap ourselves with another person

-We generally like to be consistent, to keep commitments

-We like to fill in the blanks
+---

 We tend to do something even when doing nothing is better

-We don't know where to stop
+We often don't know where to stop

 ---